First Time User? Sign Up Now

 There is no standard staging system for myelodysplastic/myeloproliferative neoplasms.

-Staging is the process used to find out how far the cancer has spread.
+The process used to find out if cancer has spread is called staging.
 There is no standard staging system for myelodysplastic /myeloproliferative neoplasms.
-Treatment is based on the type of myelodysplastic/myeloproliferative neoplasm the patient has.
-It is important to know the type in order to plan treatment.
+It is important to know the type of myelodysplastic/myeloproliferative neoplasm in order to plan treatment.

 There are different types of treatment for patients with myelodysplastic/myeloproliferative neoplasms.